ravikuk92/skills-communicate-using-markdown/README.md

 _Organize ideas and collaborate using Markdown, a lightweight language for text formatting._

 </header>
+This is an <h1> header, which is the largest

 <!--
   <<< Author notes: Step 1 >>>